 The results of some of these trips to the North were published in his book Arctic Flight which was awarded ‘Best Bird Book of the Year’ in 2007 by British Birds and The British Trust for Ornithology.

-Seven books of his paintings and observations have been published.
-The latest being The Long, Wild Shore - Bird and Seal Seasons on Blakeney Point.
+Eight books of his paintings and observations have been published.